opensafely/documentation/docs/getting-started/tutorial/introduction/index.md

 OpenSAFELY is designed to allow you to do your analytic work on your own computer, without ever having to access the real, sensitive, patient-level data.

-Because the study uses dummy patient data, anyone can complete the tutorial.
+Because the tutorial study uses dummy patient data, anyone can complete the tutorial.

 We ask all potential collaborators to complete this tutorial